crbyxwpzfl/various/readme.md

 asdf

-test vimsadfsadfdiff if th econflict below wasnt actually a conflict
+test vimsadfsadfdiff if th econflict below wasnt actually a conflict iasdfsa

+asdfdsaf

-asdfsadfhere is a conflict for merging sdasdf asdf
+why cant i have a clean conflictis a conflict for merging sdasdf asdf